mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 Melna stood confidently and said, "I am Melna um Heiko.
 Now please tell me if you know where they've gone or I shall be on my-"

-"Pomri was captured and taken to Shaki aboard a private train."

-"Who took her?
-Where is Linyu?"

-"Linyu is in a safe place.
-There was no time for hae to say goodbye.
-As for Pomri, I couldn't see who took her but I'm sure it's Holragi."
+"Pomri and Linyu are in a safe place.
+They were walking into a trap at the station, but my nather removed them from the danger in time and stowed them on her ship.
+There was no time for them to say goodbye."

-"No. How could..."

-Her despair overtook her, and she grasped for the boy's shoulder as she lowered herself to cry.

-"I'm so sorry, Pomri", she said into the darkness.
-"I led you into a trap."

-The boy took her hand in his own and spoke to her.

-"Regrets do not mend the wound," he said, " But actions can ease the pain."
+"No time?
+Why?"

+"You will learn soon.
+But now, it is too dangerous in Rudjan.
+You must leave immediately."

-They paused like this for a moment before he pulled something metal out of a pocket in his coat.
+He leaned closer to her and pulled something metal out of a pocket in his coat.

 "Linyu left this for you."